-Prepare the cauliflower by taking off the outer leaves and trimming the bottom off of the stem.
+Take the outer cauliflower leaves off and trim the bottom off of the stem.
 Cut around core to remove it completely; thinly slice core and reserve.

 Cut a heaping 1 cup of ½-inch florets from head of cauliflower; and set aside.
-Cut remaining cauliflower crosswise into ½-inch thick slices.
+Cut remaining cauliflower into 1/2″-inch slices.

-Melt 3 tablespoons of butter in a saucepan over medium-low heat.
+Melt 3 Tbsp of butter in a saucepan.
 Add the leek, onion, and 1½ teaspoons salt; cook until softened but not browned, about 7 minutes.
-Remember to stir occasionally.
+Stir occasionally.

 Increase the heat to medium-high; add 4½ cups water, sliced core, and half of sliced cauliflower; and bring to simmer.
-Reduce heat to medium-low and simmer gently for approximately 15 minutes.
-Add remaining sliced cauliflower, return to a simmer, and continue to cook until cauliflower is tender, about 15 to 20 minutes longer.
+Reduce heat and simmer gently for approximately 15 minutes.
+Add remaining cauliflower slices, return to a simmer, and continue to cook about 15-20 minutes longer.

-While the cauliflower is cooking, melt 5 tablespoons butter in a skillet over medium heat.
+Meanwhile, melt 5 Tbsp butter in a skillet over medium heat.
 Add reserved florets in the measuring cup and cook, stirring frequently, until golden brown.
 The butter will be browned and has a slightly nutty aroma (6 to 8 minutes).
 Remove from heat and transfer florets to small bowl.
 Reserve the browned butter in a separate bowl.
 Toss florets with vinegar and season with salt to taste.

 Process the soup in blender until smooth.
-Rinse out pan, then return pureed soup to pan and return to simmer over medium heat.
-Season with salt to taste.
-Serve, garnishing individual bowls with browned florets, drizzle of browned butter, and chives and seasoning with pepper to taste.
+Return pureed soup to pan and return to simmer over medium heat.
+Season to taste, then serve.

 USE RED NEXT PAGE LINK BELOW.